markostanimirovic/re-action/README.md

 ```

 Function `defroute` is used to define the route for a particular page (container).
-If route has parameters, they are passed to the container as an input parameters.
+If route has parameters, they are passed to the container as input arguments.
 Also, current route with params could be obtained from Re-Action session:

 ```clojure